 7.4.
-Mid-term review for Academic and Professional Track (APT) Assistant Professors and Lecturers
+Mid-term review for Academic and Professional Track (APT) Assistant Professors and

+Lecturers

-To provide a formative review of Instructional Assistant Professors, Assistant Professors of Practice and Lecturers near the mid-point of the period toward promotion, a similar mid-term review process will be conducted for APT Assistant Professors and Lecturers in the fourth calendar year (counting the starting year) in the rank.
+To provide a formative review of Instructional Assistant Professors and Assistant Professors of Practice, and Lecturers near the mid-point of the period toward promotion, a similar mid-term review process will be conducted for APT Assistant Professors in the third calendar year in the rank.